 Accurate customer segmentation

-Banks and financial institutions can use AutoML (Automated Machine Learning) to know the banking behavior of consumers online and segment them by looking at their choices to forecast and offer related banking services.
+Banks and financial institutions can use AutoML (Automated Machine Learning) to understand consumers' online banking behavior and segment them based on their choices, enabling forecasts and the offer of related banking services.

 Smart product recommendations

-The CI collected by implementing AI & ML on user data can help both finance and banking companies offer smart and correct product recommendations to their consumers.
+The CI generated by implementing AI & ML on user data can help both financial and banking companies offer more accurate product recommendations to their customers.

 Banks can capture user data from user invoices and purchases, analyze it, and implement ML-based recommendation engines to offer customized banking products.